LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 OpenShift
 ~~~~~~~~~

-The Red Hat OpenShift Container Platform (OCP) is an enterprise product based on Google's Kubernetes.
+The Red Hat OpenShift Container Platform (RHOCP) is an enterprise product based on Google's Kubernetes.
 [16] It has a stronger focus on security with support for having access control lists (ACLs) for managing containers in separate projects and full SELinux support.
 It also provides more features to extend Kubernetes functionality.
-Only NFS is officially supported as the storage back-end.
-Other storage providers are marked as a "Technology Preview."
-[3]

 The Origin Kubernetes Distribution (OKD), originally known as OpenShift Origin, is the free and open source community edition of RHOCP.
 [4] OKD 4.5 was the first stable release for the 4.Y series.
 [21] It supports being deployed ontop of Red Hat CoreOS and Fedora CoreOS.
 [21]